How to Use a Katana Like a Samurai

 The key is to keep the blade perfectly horizontal throughout the swing to ensure a clean cut.
 Aim to stop the blade just past the target.
 This cut is effective for broad, sweeping motions and is especially useful for engaging multiple targets in close range.

-Using a Japanese sword for blocking can be challenging.
-Yes, it can be used and there are techniques for it.
-However, in my opinion, in comparison with European swords, they don’t make a great job.
-Whether the blade can be used to block or deflect, with a samurai katana is more risky and requires a highly skilled swordsman to execute effectively.
+Using Japanese swords for blocking can be challenging.
+Yes, it can be used and there are techniques for it however, in comparison with European swords, they don’t make a great job.
+Whether the blade can be used to block or deflect, with a samurai katana is more risky and requires a highly skilled swordsman to execute effectively, and again, in a real fight can be to risky.

 Blocking is not just about stopping an attack.
 It’s about redirecting and minimizing the force of the strike while maintaining control.
 To block with a battle ready katana, first identify the direction of the attack—whether it’s coming from above, the side, or diagonally.
 If the strike is coming from above, raise your blade at an angle to deflect the attack off to the side, using the back of the blade or its flat surface to avoid damaging the edge.